 - (1) Tailings impoundment operating requirements.
-A permittee operating a tailings impoundment shall operate the impoundment pursuant to the following requirements. - (a) The tailings impoundment shall remain within the area identified in the discharge permit. - (b) The perimeter of the tailings impoundment and any associated solution collection system facilities shall be inspected monthly. - (c) Any evidence of instability in the tailings impoundment that could potentially result in a dam failure or and (8/17 draft) an unauthorized discharge shall be reported to the department as soon as possible, but not later than 24 hours after discovery. - (d) Any leaks or spills outside the tailings impoundment or drainage containment system shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (e) If seeps occur, they shall be monitored on a monthly basis and an estimate of the seep flow rate shall be made.
-Monthly records of the seep inspections and flow rates shall be maintained and included in the site monitoring reports. - (f) The monthly volume of tailings placed in the impoundment shall be recorded, maintained, and included in the site monitoring reports. - (g) Tailings deposition rates shall not exceed the maximum rates approved in the discharge permit. - (h) The daily tailings deposition and associated solution system collection rate shall be determined using flow meters installed in accordance with Paragraph (5) of Subsection C of 20.6.7.17 NMAC. - (i) The average daily rate and monthly volume of tailings deposited and solution collected shall be recorded, maintained, and included in the site monitoring reports. - (j) The placement of tailings and effluent shall be in accordance with an operating plan that describes the sequencing of tailings deposition on an annual basis, measures to manage the surface impoundment area to maintain adequate freeboard, operation of drainage collection system, operation of systems to return water to the concentrator or other locations as appropriate, and any other water management features. - (k) If an interceptor well system to manage fluids that have migrated into ground water exists at a tailings impoundment, the permittee shall submit an interceptor well management plan that shall include: - (1) well completion drawings and well performance information, recommended equipment including pumps and meters, recommended pump settings and pumping rates, and methods for data collection; - (2) a monitoring plan detailing the monitoring system, metering requirements and recordkeeping, a water level monitoring program including methods and frequency of monitoring; and - (3) an annual performance evaluation plan to evaluate the performance of individual wells, a review of the tailing facility water balance, evaluation of monitoring data to determine capture efficiency, and recommendations for maintaining and improving capture efficiency.
+A permittee operating a tailings impoundment shall operate the impoundment pursuant to the following requirements. - (a) The tailings impoundment shall remain within the area identified in the approved design. - (b) The perimeter of the tailings impoundment and any associated solution collection system facilities shall be inspected monthly. - (c) Any evidence of instability in the tailings impoundment that could potentially result in a dam failure and an unauthorized discharge shall be reported to the department as soon as possible, but not later than 24 hours after discovery. - (d) Any leaks or spills outside the tailings impoundment and any associated containment system shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (e) If seeps occur, they shall be monitored on a monthly basis and an estimate of the seep flow rate shall be made.
+Monthly records of the seep inspections and flow rates shall be maintained and included in the site monitoring reports.

+- (f) The monthly volume of tailings placed in the impoundment shall be recorded, maintained, and included in the site monitoring reports. - (g) Tailings deposition rates shall not exceed the maximum rates approved in the discharge permit. - (h) The daily tailings deposition and associated solution system collection rate shall be determined using flow meters installed in accordance with Paragraph (5) of Subsection C of 20.6.7.17 NMAC. - (i) The average daily rate and monthly volume of tailings deposited and solution collected shall be recorded, maintained, and included in the site monitoring reports. - (j) The placement of tailings and effluent shall be in accordance with an operating plan that describes the following: - (i) the sequencing of tailings deposition on an annual basis; - (ii) measures to manage the surface impoundment area to maintain adequate freeboard; - (iii) operation of seepage collection systems; - (iv) operation of interceptor systems; - (v) operation of systems to return water to the concentrator or other locations as appropriate and

-- (2) Smelting facilities.
-A permittee operating a smelting facility shall operate pursuant to the following requirements. - (a) The smelting facility shall remain within the area identified in the discharge permit. - (b) Slag and flue dust generated as a result of smelting activities shall be characterized, managed, and properly stored and disposed of in a manner approved by the department.
-(8/17 draft) - (c) Any leaks or spills outside the containment systems of Unauthorized spills from (8/17 draft) the smelter facility shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (3) Crushing, milling and concentrating operating requirements.
+- (vi) any other water management features. - (k) If an interceptor system to maintain capture of ground water impacted by a tailings impoundment exists on the effective date of the Copper Rule, the permittee shall submit an interceptor system monitoring and evaluation report pursuant to 20.6.7.29 NMAC. - (2) Smelting facilities.
+A permittee operating a smelting facility shall operate pursuant to the following requirements. - (a) The smelting facility shall remain within the area identified in the discharge permit. - (b) Slag and flue dust generated as a result of smelting activities shall be characterized, managed, and properly stored and disposed of. - (c) Any leaks or spills outside the containment systems of the smelter facility shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (3) Crushing, milling and concentrating operating requirements.
 A permittee operating a crushing, milling, or concentrating facility shall operate pursuant to the following requirements. - (a) The crushing, milling and concentrating operations shall remain within the area identified in the discharge permit. - (b) All containment system structures shall be inspected monthly. - (c) Any leaks or spills of process water outside the containment system shall be recorded and reported pursuant to 20.6.2.1203 NMAC.